Hippolytus of Rome

 What were Hippolytus of Rome's most influential theological ideas?

-Hippolytus's influential theological ideas include his Logos theology, where he posited the Son as distinct from the Father in an economic sense, and his detailed descriptions of Roman liturgical traditions.
-He also emphasized the importance of cataloguing heresies as a method of theological discourse.
+Hippolytus's most influential theological ideas include his Logos theology, where he described the Son as distinct from the Father in an economic sense rather than an essential one.
+He also emphasized the importance of maintaining detailed liturgical traditions and used the cataloguing of heresies as a method for theological discourse.

 What controversies did Hippolytus of Rome engage in — and what was at stake?